alipala/language-tutor/README.md

 | **B2** | Upper Intermediate | Can interact with a degree of fluency and spontaneity |
 | **C1** | Advanced | Can express ideas fluently and spontaneously without much searching for expressions |
 | **C2** | Proficiency | Can express with precision in complex situations |

+### 📋 Custom Learning Plans
+Create personalized learning plans tailored to your specific needs and goals:

+- **Goal Selection**: Choose from a variety of learning goals categorized by focus area
+- **Custom Goals**: Add your own custom learning goals beyond the predefined options
+- **Flexible Duration**: Set your preferred learning timeline from 1-12 months
+- **Progress Tracking**: Monitor your advancement through the learning plan
+- **Plan Assignment**: Automatically assign plans to your account or use without signing in

 ### 🗣️ Topic Selection
 The application offers a variety of conversation topics to focus your language practice: